Haplogroup G (Y-DNA) by country: Denmark

 A survey of the general population of Denmark based on testing of SNPs is lacking, but an approximation based on the STR markers of 247 samples from there in the YHRD database indicates 1.2% (n=3) are G using the Athey haplogroup predictor.
 There are several additional samples that might be G.

 Estonia

 A survey of the general population of Estonia based on testing of SNPs is lacking, but an approximation based on the STR markers of 133 samples from Tartu in the YHRD database indicates none are G using the Athey haplogroup predictor.
 Several additional samples are borderline for being G.

 Finland

-A study found 5% of 40 samples from Ostrobothnia (Osterbotten) in Finland were G.
+A study found 5% of 40 samples from Ostrobothnia in Finland were G.

 A survey of the general population of Finland based on testing of SNPs is lacking, but an approximation based on the STR markers of 399 samples from there in the YHRD database indicates 0.5% (n=2) are G using the Athey haplogroup predictor.